 It’s not every day that you hear of a court ordering an individual to pay over a billion dollars in damages.
 I just heard of two separate cases.

-Adam Guerbuez of Montreal was ordered to pay Facebook just over a billion dollars for sending over 4 million spam messages.
+Adam Guerbuez of Montreal was ordered to pay Facebook just over a billion dollars for sending spam messages.

 Former Société Générale SA trader Jerome Kerviel was convicted of trading fraud and ordered to pay his former employer $US6.7 billion in damages.